What is an Estate Plan and Why do I Need One?

 What is probate?

-Probate subjects your money to all your creditors.
-Avoiding probate is the goal of estate planning to save on the cost of the lawyers to administer the estate through the courts and to prevent creditors from access to estate funds – saving it all for your heirs!
+Probate subjects your money to all of your creditors.
+The goal of estate planning is to avoid probate to save on the cost of the lawyers to administer the estate through the courts, and to prevent creditors from access to estate funds – saving it all for your heirs!

 What is a trust?

 Similar to a will, this document allows you to express how your estate is to be distributed, however it does not have to go through probate.
-There many different types of trusts, the type of trust you need is determined by the assets you are wanting to distribute, who you want to distribute the assets to, how you want them distributed, and when you want them distributed.
+There many different types of trusts, and the type of trust you need is determined by the assets you are wanting to distribute, who you want to distribute the assets to, and how and when you want them distributed.

 Unlike the above the documents, a Power of Attorney is effective while you are alive.
 A Power of Attorney authorizes a person of your choosing to act on your behalf.
 There are different types of Power of Attorney including medical, financial and general.

 There are many reasons that someone needs an estate plan.
 Most people want to be able to decide or have some control on how their estate is distributed after their death.
-This gives you peace of mind and your loved ones, too.
-By doing the work for them, your loved ones do not have to figure out how to distribute your estate, hopefully reducing stress and unnecessary drama that always accompanies the families of folks when they die.
+This gives you and your loved ones peace of mind.
+By doing the work for them, your loved ones do not have to figure out how to distribute your estate, hopefully reducing the stress and unnecessary drama that always accompany families after a death.

 A comprehensive estate plan can also reduce estate and inheritance taxes, protect your assets, and avoid unnecessary court cases, expenses and costs.

-No one wants to think about their own mortality and what effect your death will have on their loved ones but avoiding the subject can cause your loved ones more stress during a very difficult time.
-By planning ahead and continuing to adjust your estate plan as needed, your loved ones will be able to enjoy the legacy you choose to leave them.
+No one wants to think the effect their death will have on their loved ones, but avoiding the subject can cause your loved ones more stress during a very difficult time.
+By planning ahead and continuing to adjust your estate plan as needed, your family will be able to enjoy the legacy you choose to leave them.

 We Can Help